MaastrichtU-IDS/translator-openpredict/README.md

 > Contributions are welcome!
 If you wish to help improve OpenPredict, see the [instructions to contribute :woman_technologist:](/CONTRIBUTING.md)

-Once you finished you can stop the Virtuoso container:
+Once you finished you can stop the Virtuoso container, and restart it later.
+The data will be stored in `data/virtuoso`

 ```bash
 docker-compose down